Responsibility for Air Quality Regulations

 Responsibility for air quality regulation lies with federal, state, tribal and local agencies.
 The core of air quality regulations is the Clean Air Act (CAA).
 The CAA was issued by the U.S. Congress, and calls for the Environmental Protection Agency (EPA) to protect public health by creating air quality standards, rules, and policies.
 It is then up to states, tribes, and local governments to create and enforce laws to meet these standards.
 States and Tribes may also issue more stringent air quality regulations than those mandated by the EPA.
 This approach helps to ensure that federal air quality standards are met.
+These relationships can be viewed graphically by clicking on the Regulatory Pyramid below.

 States are also required to draft State Implementation Plans (SIPs) and tribes may draft Tribal Implementation Plans (TIPs) detailing how they will maintain air quality.
 These plans are then submitted to the EPA for approval.
 To ensure such plans are successful, States and Tribes operate monitoring networks of instruments to record data on air quality.
 By law, these data are recorded and stored to monitor the success of meeting air quality goals, and are submitted to EPA to demonstrate compliance with Federal standards.
 The successive pages will cover the Clean Air Act and provide some more detailed description of air quality standards, state implementation plans, and how all these relate to fire.